mendix/docs/content/en/docs/partners/siemens/mindsphere/mendix-on-mindsphere/mindsphere-development-considerations.md

 Set this to *True* to enable a reverse proxy for Insights Hub API calls which are made directly from the html pages (for example, the calls from the Insights Hub OS Bar).

-This endpoint forwards all calls to \api… from within native HTML pages, and adds a Insights Hub token to them.
+This endpoint forwards all calls to \api… from within native HTML pages, and adds an Insights Hub token to them.
 For example, the calls from the Insights Hub OS Bar or the Siemens Insights Hub Widgets.

 **HostTenant**